SUPPORT FOR MIXED ORIENTATION MARRIAGES

 Tailored for one or both partners.
 So you don't have to wait for another person's readiness to begin.

-Heidi guided me, helped me see the truth in a bold and caring way, and was both honest and kind.
+Heidi guided me, helped me see the truth in a bold and caring way.
+She was both honest and kind.

 If you are in a mixed orientation marriage, I HIGHLY recommend Heidi and her work."